Bootstrap Percolation in Random Graphs of Unbounded Rank: Applications

 \subsection{Simulations}

-We now want to analyze the convergence of the percolation process to the theoretical results provided in Theorem~\ref{prop:fp_fz_N}.
-Therefore, we first simulate random graphs and then calculate the percolation processes as described at the beginning of Section~\ref{sec:con}.
-We compare the final fraction of infected vertices that we obtain with $\int_{\cS} \hat{f} \dd \mu$, where $\hat{f}$ is the fixed point function.
-By Theorem~\ref{prop:fp_fz_N} for large networks, the difference should be small and we should observe some convergence as $n\rightarrow \infty$.

-We introduce yet another algorithm that allows us to simulate from the random graph and, given the realization of the random graph, to efficiently calculate the outcome of the contagion process.
-While the generation of the random graph is straightforward, the algorithm we use for exploring the generations of the contagion process might not be known.
-It is based on simple matrix multiplication and can therefore be easily and efficiently implemented.
-Details are explained in Algorithm~\ref{alg:mc}.
+To illustrate numerically the convergence of the simulation results to the theoretical results of Theorem~\ref{thm:fp}, we generate random graph realizations, compute the final fraction of infected vertices in each realization, and compare the resulting empirical distribution with the fixed point $\hat{f}$ and its integral $\int_{\cS} \hat{f} \dd \mu$.
+To this end, we first introduce a new Monte Carlo algorithm for simulating random graphs and computing the outcome of the percolation process.
+The algorithm is based on straightforward matrix operations and can be implemented efficiently.
+The details are given in Algorithm~\ref{alg:mc}.

-For any simulation $m$, we shall expect $D_m(\cS)/n$, the simulated final fraction of infected vertices, to be close to $\int_{\cS} \hat{f}(s)\dd\mu(s)$, the theoretical quantity determined by Theorem~\ref{prop:fp_fz_N}.
-Further, the empirical result shows that, for a subset $A \subset \cS$, the simulated final fraction of infected vertices with type in $A$ is approximately $\int_A \hat{f}(s)\dd\mu(s)$.
-Based on this observation, we believe that Theorem~\ref{prop:fp_fz_N} can be extended to determine the final fraction of infected vertices with type in a certain subset $A \subset \cS$.
+Let $\mathbb{D}_m(\cS)/n$ be the final fraction of infected vertices for simulation $m$.
+By the results in Theorem~\ref{thm:fp} we expect this fraction to be close to $\int_{\cS} \hat{f}(s)\dd\mu(s)$ for all $m$.
+In addition, the empirical result in the next section shows that, for a subset $A \subset \cS$, the simulated final fraction of infected vertices with type in $A$ is approximately $\int_A \hat{f}(s)\dd\mu(s)$.
+Based on this observation, we believe that Theorem~\ref{thm:fp} can be extended to determine the final fraction of infected vertices with type in a certain subset $A \subset \cS$.